top of page

 Having entered the financial services industry in 1996, Joe has built a clientele that consists of individuals as well as small business owners in his role with Gate City Advisors.
 He regularly conducts seminars with local professionals on comprehensive financial planning and tax-efficient investing and is actively pursuing his ChFC® designation from the College for Financial Planning.

 A longtime resident of Greensboro, North Carolina; Joe remains active in his community.
-When not in the office, Joe prefers to spend his time outside with the family.
-Along with his wife, Ashley, and their three children (Lily, Jack, Ollie).
+When not in the office, Joe prefers to spend his time outside with the family - his wife, Ashley, and their three children (Lily, Jack, Ollie).

 Education: Business/Finance, University of North Carolina at Greensboro.